rossta/rossta.github.com/source/blog/2016-09-28-fill-out-google-forms-from-the-command-line-with-casperjs.html.md

 automated testing for web developers.

-Of course, I submitted this post to the CodeNewbie Newsletter using `form-to-terminal` - (how meta?) - it comes with a built-in shortcut to the CodeNewbie Google Form so you can try it too:
+Of course, I submitted this post to the CodeNewbie Newsletter using `form-to-terminal` - how meta?
+It comes with a built-in shortcut to the CodeNewbie Google Form, so you can try it too:

 ```javascript
 $ ftt codenewbie